blase147/awesome-book-refactored/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Description
--Book List App(A Microverse project on adding books to library)
+- This project is a Book List App(A Microverse project on adding books to library).
+This app has a feature for adding and removing books from the books library.
+With a local storage function scripted in, the delete feature also clears books stored in the local storage.

 # AWESOME BOOK PROJECT
 Here is a [link] (https://blase147.github.io/awesome-books/